WorldHealthOrganization/GoDataSource-Installers/README.md

 `npm run dist:win:64`

-##### 3.3.
+##### 3.2.
 Build for Mac x64

 Building for Mac OS x64 requires a 64-bit Mac.

 `npm run dist:osx:64`

-##### 3.4.
-Build for Linux x86

-Building for Linux x86 requires a 32-bit Linux machine.
-We used Ubuntu 16 x86 to build for all x86 distributions in a virtual machine.

-To build the GUI installer:

-`npm run dist:linux:32`

-To build the CLI installer:

-`npm run dist:linux:cli:86`

-##### 3.5.
+##### 3.3.
 Build for Linux x64

-Building for Linux x86 requires a 64-bit Linux machine.
+Building for Linux x64 requires a 64-bit Linux machine.
 We used Ubuntu 16 x64 to build for all x64 distributions in a virtual machine.

 To build the GUI installer: